 Yet the research found that the relationship builder’s category has the least star performers with only 7% in this category.
 The highest percentage of star performers is the challengers, who represent 40% of this category.

-When one of the main purposes of what you do is helping your clients clarify, plan for, and achieve their goals it requires you to thoroughly know your client and be able to demonstrate this understanding in everything you do for them.
+When one of the main purposes of what you do is helping your clients clarify, plan for, and achieve their goals it requires that you thoroughly know your client.
+Your depth of understanding of your client is key to being seen as a trusted adviser.

-It is also true that some, if not all, your clients will have beliefs, ideas, or views that, if gone unchallenged, could easily sabotage their success.
+It is also true that some, if not all, your clients will have behaviours, habits, beliefs, ideas, or views that, if gone unchallenged, could easily sabotage their success.

-I once invested in a mining stock on the advice of a friend who apparently was ‘in the know’ and you can guess what happened to that money.
-Yes, I never saw it again!
+Some people take advice from the wrong people.
+Like their friend down at the pub who is an ‘expert’ on investing (but who really knows little).
+I once invested in a mining stock on the advice of a friend who apparently was ‘in the know’.
+And you can guess what happened to that money.
+I never saw it again!

-While relationships are, of course, important, if you are unwilling to risk creating tension in the relationship it can stop you asking searching questions or allowing the client to feel uncomfortable (by confronting them with the potential consequences of their thinking or behaviour).
+While relationships are, of course, important, if you are unwilling to risk creating tension in the relationship it can stop you asking searching questions.
+At times it can be important to allow the client to feel uncomfortable by confronting them with the potential consequences of their thinking or behaviour.

-Yet a silent period will often be a precursor to a genuine breakthrough, epiphany, or insight.
-The short potential discomfort of being robustly challenged far outweighs the significant discomfort of making a big mistake later on.
+By being willing to asking a challenging question and allowing the client to sit with it, this can often lead to them having a genuine breakthrough, epiphany, or insight.
+The short discomfort of being robustly challenged far outweighs the potential significant discomfort of making a big mistake later on.